danielrriggs/danielrriggs.github.io/content/Kundalini energy.md

 ---
 'Kund' is a pond.
 'Lin' means to be absorbed in.

+---
+The term kundalini, or kundali, literally means "wrapped up," and it conveys the idea of sleep, or of a latent and unutilized potential.

+---

 So, Kundalini is absorbed in the pond.
 What is the pond?
 There is a pond at the bottom which is your [[Jal|Water]] element.
 It is lying at your pelvic floor.
 - Urinary bladder
 - Men have the Prostrate gland, Women have the uterus.